Antiparallelogram: Gear design

-Suppose that one of the short (uncrossed) edges of an antiparallelogram linkage is fixed in place, and the remaining linkage moves freely.
-By the symmetry of antiparallelograms, each of the two line segments from an endpoint of the fixed edge to the crossing point is congruent to a reflected line segment from the crossing point to the moving short segment, from which it follows that the two segments from the fixed edge have the same total length as a single long edge.
-Because the moving crossing point maintains constant total distance to the two endpoints of the fixed segment, it traces out an ellipse that has the fixed edge's endpoints as its foci.
-Symmetrically, the other moving short edge of the antiparallelogram has as its endpoints the foci of another moving ellipse, formed from the first one by reflection across a tangent line through the crossing point.
-This construction of ellipses from the motion of an antiparallelogram can be used in the design of elliptical gears that convert uniform rotation into non-uniform rotation or vice versa.
+Suppose that one of the uncrossed edges of an antiparallelogram linkage is fixed in place, and the remaining linkage moves freely.
+As the linkage moves, each antiparallelogram formed can be divided into two congruent triangles meeting at the crossing point.
+In the triangle based on the fixed edge, the lengths of the two moving sides sum to the constant length of one of the antiparallelogram's crossed edges, and therefore the moving crossing point traces out an ellipse with the fixed points as its foci.
+Symmetrically, the second (moving) uncrossed edge of the antiparallelogram has as its endpoints the foci of a second ellipse, formed from the first one by reflection across a tangent line through the crossing point.
+Because the second ellipse rolls around the first, this construction of ellipses from the motion of an antiparallelogram can be used in the design of elliptical gears that convert uniform rotation into non-uniform rotation or vice versa.